michakraus/paper-srk-methods-for-degenerate-lagrangian-systems/docs/src/index.md

 # Symplectic Runge-Kutta Methods for Degenerate Lagrangian Systems

 This packages serves to document the examples from the paper *Symplectic Runge-Kutta Methods for Degenerate Lagrangian Systems*.
 The integrators are implemented in [GeometricIntegrators.jl](https://github.com/JuliaGNI/GeometricIntegrators.jl) in the modules `GeometricIntegrators.Integrators` and `GeometricIntegrators.Integrators.VPRK`, and the example problems in [GeometricProblems.jl](https://github.com/JuliaGNI/GeometricProblems.jl).
-The corresponding plots can be found in the [documentation](https://michakraus.github.io/srk-methods-for-degenerate-lagrangian-systems.jl/stable).

 ## Numerical Examples